 This posting is of a field trip with the excellent local history society.
 For a report on all that the group found please look here.
-With hot continuous sunshine it became a little much at times.
+With continuous bright sunshine it became a little too hot at times.
 The April rains had brought out an excellent array of spring flowers some of which are quite rare.
-Firstly one of my favourite plants at this time of year, the very vigorous and healthy looking black bryony (Black Bryony).
+Firstly one of my favourite plants at this time of year, the very vigorous and healthy looking black bryony (Dioscorea communis).

 The location was on a steep south-facing chalk slope overlooking the Thames.